Whether you’re applying for a visa from outside the UK, or inside the UK, you will need to show some documents. See what you need to provide.

 If you’re making a visa application, you must include:

 - a current passport or other valid travel documents (you need a page in your passport that’s blank on both sides for your visa)

 - documents to show you have adequate funds

-- valid CAS (include your CAS number in the online Tier 4 form)
+- valid CAS (include your CAS number in the online form)

-- proof of parental/legal guardian consent and your birth certificate (if you’re under 18 or using a parent’s bank account for proof of funds) – see paragraphs 231-233 for more information (Home Office policy guidance on Tier 4 PDF) and speak to an immigration advisor if this applies to you
+- proof of parental/legal guardian consent and your birth certificate (if you’re under 18 or using a parent’s bank account for proof of funds) – contact our International Advice team if you need further support.

 Other documents you may need